 Consistent with "no-net-loss" zoning requirements in Government code section 65863, the City will maintain an inventory of potential sites to accommodate housing at all income categories.
-In the event that the approval of a development project results in the remaining sites' capacity becoming inadequate to accommodate the City's RHNA by income category and there are no replacement sites remaining in the Sites Inventory surplus, the City will initiate the legislative process to rezone enough sites to meet No Net Loss requirements.
-The determination on if a replacement site is needed and required will be based on results of the City's Annual Report which will be submitted to the California Department of Housing and Community Development (HCD) on a yearly basis.
+In the event that the approval of a development project results in the remaining sites' capacity becoming inadequate to accommodate the City's RHNA by income category and there are no replacement sites remaining in the Sites Inventory surplus (Table F-3), the City will initiate the legislative process to rezone enough sites to meet No Net Loss requirements.
+The determination as to if a replacement site is needed and required will be based on results of the City's Annual Report which will be submitted to the California Department of Housing and Community Development (HCD) on a yearly basis.
+The legislative process will be implemented when the City does not have sufficient surplus land capacity to meet the RHNA.

-Program Objective (quantified/qualified) Implements Policy In progress 2021-2022 2023-2024 2025-2026 2027-2029 Annually or Ongoing Program 4: 2.1 Urban Village Program 2.2 Responsibility: Community Development Department Implement the 2030 2.3 Funding: Federal, State, Local, or Grant funding General Plan Urban 2.4 n Funding.
-Federal, State, Local, or Grant funding Village Program.
-2.5 Time Frame: At the time projects subject to the Urban Village 2.6 Program are approved.
-2.8
+Program Objective (quantified/qualified) Implements Policy In progress 2021-2022 2023-2024 2025-2026 2027-2029 Annually or Ongoing Program 4: Urban Village Program Responsibility: Community Development Department Funding: Federal, State, Local, or Grant funding Time Frame: At the time projects subject to the Urban Village Program are approved.
+Implement the 2030 General Plan Urban Village Program.
+Accomodate at least 372 lower income units in Urban Village areas identified in Supplement 1 to increase access to higher opportunity areas, prioritizing construction of affordable units 2.1 2.2 2.3 2.4 2.5 2.6 2.8

 The Urban Village Program (UVP) is part of the 2030 General Plan.
 The UVP is described in the 2030 General Plan in Goal Community Development (CD)-7 and Policies CD-7.1 to CD-7.13.
 The UVP initially designated seven villages that are envisioned as mixed-use areas designed to encourage persons to live near their place of employment and/or support services and readily accessible to transit.
-Urban Villages should occur in the designated areas but may be proposed in others through a General Plan Amendment.
+Development of the Urban Villages affirmatively furthers fair housing by increasing access to housing in moderate and higher resource areas by reducing constraints on development of affordable residential units and expanding where they can be built.
+Supplement 1 identifies 372 lower income units in three Urban Village designated Specific Plan projects (Teal Club 148 units, Riverpark Specific Plan Amendment 118 units, and Northeast Community/East Village Specific Plan Amendment 106 units).
+Urban Villages occur in the designated areas but may be proposed in others through a General Plan Amendment, and other associated entitlement permits.
 The integration of land uses is intended to provide and promote a pedestrian orientation to reduce trips and vehicle miles traveled in order to reduce greenhouse gas emissions.
-Urban Villages are implemented through City Council approval of a specific plan.
-Within these areas, a minimum of 15 percent of the UVP housing would be affordable.
+Urban Villages are implemented through City Council approval of a specific plan and entitlement permits.
+Within these areas, as stipulated in the 2030 General Plan Land Use Element a minimum of 15 percent of the UVP housing would be affordable.

-Program 5: Parcel Assemblage/Lot Consolidation Program Responsibility: Community Development Department Support State legislation that enables site Funding: General Fund assembly through creation of a tax- 2.4 2.5 n n Time Frame: Implement as feasible during planning period if State legislation and/or programs enable a tax-increment or similar program that leads to funding for site assembly. increment supported program or district
+Program Objective (quantified/qualified) Implements Policy In progress 2021-2022 2023-2024 2025-2026 2027-2029 Annually or Ongoing Program 5: Parcel Assemblage or Lot Consolidation Program Responsibility: Community Development Department Funding: General Fund Support State legislation that enables site assembly through 2.4 Time Frame: Implement as feasible during the planning period if State legislation and/or programs enable a tax-increment or similar program that leads to funding for site assembly. creation of a tax- increment supported program or district 2.5 •